Roy-lab/scMTNI/README.md

 - 6. List of motifs to be used.
 This file should have three tab-separated columns, listing the regulator, target, and motif score

 x : Maximum # of regulators to be used for a given target.

-v : Used for cross-validation.
-Can be left at 1.

 p : default 0.5.
 The probability that an edge is present in the root cell.